 Remember that welcome screen that you used to see telling you to pair your controller?
 Well!
 Lineage doesn’t have that.
 Good thing we kept a screenshot of the instructions huh?

 Once the Ouya Controller is visible you can use the keyboard to press enter to attempt to pair with the Ouya.

 If all goes well you should see something above.
 That the Ouya Game Controller is now connected.
 Your Ouya Controller will probably not give a player assignment but that’s okay.
 At least it’s online right now.
 You can now use your controller to navigate the menus and put away your keyboard at this point.

-Next we’re going to turn on some feature that are only available in developer mode.
-However, we need to actually get into developer mode now do we?
+Next, we’re going to turn on some features that are only available in developer mode.
+However, we need to get into developer mode now do we?
 Arrow down to About Tablet in the Android System Settings and find the build number.

 Smash that build number multiple times until your Lineage Ouya box tells you that you have enabled developer options.

 You should see a new section for Developer options that does not there before.
 We’re going to dive into this folder and change a few settings.